Jesscode-analyst/heart_guard_dsi_group_ML11/documentation/README.md

 Pending

 # Pull Request (PR)
-[ ] Evaluation criteria: Each team member must have created a PR.
+[ ] Evaluation criteria: Each team member must have created a PR.<br>
-[ ] Evaluation criteria: Each team member must have reviewed a PR.
+[ ] Evaluation criteria: Each team member must have reviewed a PR.<br>
-[ ] Evaluation criteria: Each team member must have merged a different PR.
+[ ] Evaluation criteria: Each team member must have merged a different PR.<br>

 | PR author         | Reviewer A        | Reviewer B        |
 | ----------------- | ----------------- | ----------------- |